swiftbytegbr/gmc-docs/docs/nav/authentication.md

 # Authentication

 GMC uses application-level credentials that are scoped to a team.
+This means the permissions and data you can access are bounded by the team that owns the credentials.
 You can authenticate in one of two ways:

 - Application Token (single header)
 - Application Id + Application Secret (two headers)